binlecode/example-python-setuptools/README.md

 If wheel distribution is available for the target platform, source distribution will be used to build package at client side.

+To install from local, for example, the package project folder, `pip install .` installs the package from current folder.

+Local install is handy for development mode, where -e/--editable flag is enabled to instruct python to track change in target package project folder:
+`pip install --editable .`.

-pip install on wheel skips setup.py execution, which is described below.
+pip install on wheel skips setup.py execution, if wheel is not available, pip has to:

-Inside package folder, use
+- download the source distribution and extract it
-`python setup.py install` to install the distribution package.
+- run `python setup.py install` on the extracted folder to build and install

-A inline editable install is for development mode:
+Inside package folder, use --editable flag for development mode:
-`python setup.py install --editable .` will install with the source content that is editable, which is great for debuging and testing changes.
+`python setup.py install --editable .`.

 ## pyproject.toml